Mking655/Project-Grayclaw-PRE/README.md

 # Features
 - realistic cyber security and network hardening expirence in FNAF
 - story driven cutscenes
-- Full 3d with free roam
+- Full 3d FNAF game with free roam
 - multiple unlockable endings
 - unique Glamrock animatonic interactions
 - an ability to see Security Breaches's Pizza Plex with a pair of jaded eyes